RatherRude/Elite-Dangerous-AI-Integration/readme.md

 # AI Integration

 We are integrating advanced AI features including Whisper for Speech-to-Text (STT), OpenAI or OpenRouter Language Models (LLMs) for natural language processing, and existing Text-to-Speech (TTS) functionality.
-This integration aims to provide a more intuitive and hands-free experience for commanders, making interactions with the autopilot more seamless and efficient.
+This integration aims to provide a more intuitive and hands-free experience for commanders, making interactions with the game more seamless and efficient.

 ## Setup and Configuration